preethimn9741-debug/Fast-API/README.md

 ## Conclusion

-This project is a learning-focused FastAPI backend that demonstrates how to build and run a CRUD API using Python and PostgreSQL.
-It is ideal for:
+This project is a learning-focused FastAPI backend that demonstrates how to build and run a CRUD API using Python and PostgreSQL.It is ideal for:

 Beginners learning FastAPI

 Backend practice

 Interview demonstrations